Best Enterprise VoIP Providers Reviews

 Enterprise Vs Business VoIP

 Enterprise and Business VoIP are closely related in that they are both used at a professional level.
 The difference is that enterprise VoIP is more advanced in terms of the features offered.
-In both options, packets of data are used to direct calls over the internet in place of copper lines used in Public-Switched Telephone Network PSTN.
+In both options, packets of data are used to direct calls over the internet in place of copper lines used in Public-Switched Telephone Networks PSTN.

 Due to the advanced nature of enterprise VoIP, it is mostly used by large and medium enterprises.
 On the other hand, business VoIP is commonly used by small businesses owing to the cost implications of the two options.